 Migration in Venezuela can be divided in three phases: The first was the migration of the elites, that left the country between 1999 and 2003 due to the political changes that were brought by the arrival of president Hugo Chavez […] The second, between 2004 and 2009 were qualified and educated people.
 Now, since 2010, it is the younger generations and the middle class the ones saying good-bye at the International airport in Maiquetía [due to] Venezuela's the political, social and economic conditions.

-Juan Cristóbal Nigel, who writes from Chile points at the ways in which the conflict in Venezuela hurts when put in contrast with what seems to be an uneventful life in comparison:
+Juan Cristóbal Nagel, who writes from Chile, points at the ways in which the conflict in Venezuela hurts when putting in contrast with what seems to be an uneventful life in comparison:

 My heart is full of lead, weighed down by an inability to put Venezuela behind me.

 Every day, this scene repeats itself five, six times.
 Whether it is in a work meeting, a comment by a student in the hallway, or a call from a friend, people’s questions are always the same: “how horrible, what is going to happen?”
 The other day I started talking to a panhandler.
 He asked me where I was from.
 “Venezuela?
 Sheesh, things there are baaaad…” He gives me his pity look.